-On behalf of the Postgraduate Education Committee, we welcome to the M.Phil in Advanced Computer Science / Computer Science Tripos, Part III course and we hope you enjoy your time in Cambridge.
+On behalf of the Postgraduate Education Committee, we welcome you to the M.Phil in Advanced Computer Science / Computer Science Tripos, Part III course and we hope you enjoy your time in Cambridge.

 During your time as a student, it is likely that you will have many queries.
-We hope that this brief guide will be of some help but if it you have further questions you are welcome to ask us, Lise Gough, Joy Rook and Marketa Green, the Postgraduate Administrators.
-Due to exceptional circumstances surrounding Coronavirus (COVID-19), the Postgraduate Admissions Office is operating on a remote working basis.
-Please contact us via email to clacsadm@hermes.cam.ac.uk.
-We have weekday Open Office sessions from 3 until 4 p.m.
+We hope that this brief guide will be of some help but if it you have further questions you are welcome to ask us, Lise Gough, Joy Rook and Marketa Green, the Postgraduate Administrators, via email to acs-admin@cst.cam.ac.uk.

-Postgraduate Education Team September 2020
+Postgraduate Education Team September 2021